custom-computing-ic/fastc/doc/reports/interim/report.md

 ## Himeno

-If time permits we would also like to evaluate MaxCC by implementating the Himeno benchmark [@himeno], a memory bound benchmark used by the HPC community.
+If time permits we would also like to evaluate MaxCC by implementing the Himeno benchmark [@himeno], a memory bound benchmark used by the HPC community.
 We would compare our results with those published in [@max-himeno], a manual implementation which also targets the Maxeler